richkdev/richyplayer/README.md

 # richyplayer

-a video player library for pygame(-ce), works on native and web
+a video player library for pygame(-ce), works on desktop and web

-remember to add PEP 723 header to the top of your file for `pygbag`, like this:
+currently supports:

+* desktop (windows, linux, raspberry pi os, etc)
+* web (currently only pygbag, working on pyodide & pyscript compat)

+## installation

+put this in your cli: `pip install git+https://github.com/richkdev/richyplayer.git` then just do `import richyplayer`

+## usage

 ```python
 # /// script